Interview recorded on 30 December 2022

 - Tony's latest reviews can be found on Theatreview, The Press (Stuff) and on the Christopher's Classics website

-Below: Resonance Ensemble prepares for Rebellious Russians
+Below: Resonance Ensemble prepares for Waifs & Strays

 Below: 2024 Festival Symphony Orchestra in the Christchurch Town Hall